yashsahugtx/skype-docs/Skype/UCMA/creating-a-generic-bot.md

 # Creating a generic bot

 You can create a generic bot in four steps.

-1. Create message handlers
+1. Create message handlers.

-2. Add the bot to your host environment
+2. Add the bot to your host environment.

-3. Handle feedback events (Optional)
+3. Handle feedback events (Optional).

-4. Test your bot
+4. Test your bot.

 ## Create message handlers